cerbos/express-workos-cerbos/README.md

 4. Test the App

-Open your browser to [http://localhost:8000](http://localhost:8000) to test the login flow from the UI.
+Now that everything is wired up you should be able to goto [http://localhost:8000](http://localhost:8000) and press the login link to authenticate with your WorkOS account.

 ## Policies